yaeru/yaeltest/content/series/gato.md

 ---
-title: El gran Perro
+title: El elegante Gato
 description: Learning how to use @nuxt/ content to create a blog
 img: placeholder.png
 alt: my first blog post

 author:
-  name: Benjamin
+  name: Mariana
-  bio: All about Benjamin
+  bio: All about mariana
   image: placeholder.png

 tags: